 - 1. California State University (CSU) (23 campuses) - 2.
-University of California (UC) (10 campuses) - 3.
-Private/Independent and out-of-state colleges and universities
+University of California (UC) (9 campuses) - 3.
+Private/Independent California colleges - 4.
+Out-of-state colleges and universities

 If you are planning to transfer to a four-year college or university, the following requirements can be completed at Fullerton College: